Creations’ Results

 3. Predict the small margins that can magnify their work the most.
 Those infinitesimally small margins in pretty much any field, over time, create an exponential return.

-To succeed at anything, look for places you can apply an incrementally stronger compounding effect, whether it’s in wealth, relationships, career, or whatever.
+To succeed at anything, seek places you can apply an incrementally stronger compounding effect, whether it’s in wealth, relationships, career, or whatever.

 People tend to credit successes to themselves, and failures to their environment.
 Attributing failures to oneself requires humility, but pays well in succeeding, and attributing successes to others is often a meaningful experience in itself.